Your gift is 100% tax deductible.

 Lobular Carcinoma in Situ (LCIS)

-LCIS is not considered cancer, and it typically does not spread beyond the lobule (that is, it doesn't become invasive breast cancer) if it isn’t treated.
-But having LCIS does increase your risk of later developing an invasive breast cancer in either breast.
-(See "How does LCIS affect breast cancer risk?")
+While LCIS is not cancer, having LCIS does increase your risk of developing an invasive breast cancer in either breast in the future.
+See "How does LCIS affect breast cancer risk?"

-LCIS and another type of breast change (atypical lobular hyperplasia, or ALH) are types of lobular neoplasia.
-These are benign (non-cancerous) conditions, but they both increase your risk of breast cancer.
+LCIS and another type of breast change called atypical lobular hyperplasia, or ALH, are types of lobular neoplasia.
+These are conditions in which cells in the breast lobules grow and multiply more than usual.
+While they are not cancer, having either of them increases your risk of breast cancer.

 Types of LCIS

-• Florid LCIS: The cells lining the lobules have grown into a large enough group that they have formed a mass, typically with an area of dead cells in the middle (called central necrosis).
+- Florid LCIS: The cells lining the lobules have grown into a group and formed a mass.
+This typically has an area of dead cells in the middle called central necrosis.

-Classic LCIS usually doesn't cause a lump that can be felt or changes that can be seen on a mammogram, although pleomorphic and florid LCIS are sometimes found this way.
-Most often, LCIS is found when a breast biopsy is done for another problem that’s nearby.
-(During a biopsy, small pieces of breast tissue are removed and checked in the lab.)
+Classic LCIS usually doesn't cause a lump that can be felt or changes that can be seen on a mammogram.
+But pleomorphic and florid LCIS are sometimes found this way.
+Most often, LCIS is found when a small amount of breast tissue is taken to analyze for another problem that’s nearby.
+This is called a breast biopsy.

-You can learn more about pathology reports showing LCIS in Understanding Your Pathology Report: Lobular Carcinoma In Situ.
+You can learn more about biopsy results in pathology reports that show LCIS in Understanding Your Pathology Report: Lobular Carcinoma In Situ.

 How does LCIS affect breast cancer risk?